Nationals vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has put up 29 hits with six doubles, seven home runs and seven walks.
+- Walker has collected 31 hits with seven doubles, seven home runs and seven walks.
 He has driven in 25 runs with one stolen base.

-- Walker has recorded at least one hit in two straight games.
-In his last five games he is hitting .409 with a double, four home runs, two walks and 10 RBI.
+- Walker will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .429 with a double, four home runs, two walks and eight RBI.

 Walker Recent Games